orcwg/orcwg/cyber-resilience-sig/README.md

 4. Providing updates during SIG calls.
 5. Sharing the consensus of the SIG.

-Liaisons leads may delegate their responsabilities to other SIG members within their group or subgroup.
+Liaisons leads may delegate their responsibilities to other SIG members within their group or subgroup.

 ### Current liaisons